NSO-developer/nso-gitbook/operation-and-usage/operations/lifecycle-operations.md

 Check if the NSO copy of the device configuration is in sync with the actual device configuration, using device-specific mechanisms.
 This operation is usually cheap as it only compares a signature of the configuration from the device rather than comparing the entire configuration.

-Depending on the device the signature is implemented as a transaction-id, timestamp, hash-sum or not at all.
+Depending on the device the signature is implemented as a transaction-id, timestamp, hash-sum, or not at all.
 The capability must be supported by the corresponding NED.
 The output might say unsupported, and then the only way to perform this would be to do a full `compare-config` command.

 As some NEDs implement the signature as a hash-sum of the entire configuration, this operation might for some devices be just as expensive as performing a full `compare-config` command.